apache/infrastructure-website/content/pages/mailing-list-moderation.md

 <h3 id="mail-moderate">What should I do with "MODERATE" emails?<a class="headerlink" href="#mail-moderate" title="Permanent link">&para;</a></h3>

+You can review and manage email that is waiting for moderation in two ways:

+#### WebMod

+<a href="https://webmod.apache.org/" target="_blank">WebMod</a> simplifies reviewing and responding to emails that require moderation.

+  - Log in to WebMod using your Apache credentials.
+  - A tab appears for each email list for which you are a moderator and that has emails needing review.
+Select a tab.
+  - You can approve or reject multiple emails in one action by checking the checkboxes to the left of the email titles and selecting either `accept` or `spam` from the bulk-actions dropdown list.
+  - You have many options for reviewing each individual email, including displaying just the text body or viewing the source.
+The options appear as links to the right of the email title.

+#### Manual moderation
 Review the mail to see if it is spam (or other severely misguided mail).
 If it is spam, just ignore the mail to have it silently dropped after 5 days.

 To bounce non-spam with a notice to the sender, reply to the `-reject` address in the mail header.
 If you wish to include a comment with the rejection, the body of the message should look like this: